 Bowdoin College arranges shared studies programs with the University of Maine at Orono, the School of Engineering and Applied Science of Columbia University, the Thayer School of Engineering at Dartmouth College, and the California Institute of Technology (Caltech).

-Qualified students in the shared studies program may transfer into the third year of the engineering program at Columbia or the University of Maine after three years at Bowdoin.
+Columbia and the University of Maine allow qualified Bowdoin students to transfer into the third year of their engineering programs after three years at Bowdoin.
 Columbia also offers a 4-2 option, which may be of interest to some students.

 Caltech invites students of superior academic achievement from a select group of liberal arts colleges to apply to their 3-2 Program.
 Determination of acceptance is decided by the Caltech Upperclass Admissions Committee for students to transfer upon completion of their junior year.

 Bowdoin participates with Columbia University in an accelerated interdisciplinary program in legal education.
 Under the terms of this program, Bowdoin students may apply to begin the study of law after three years at Bowdoin.
 Students who successfully complete the requirements for the J.D. at Columbia also receive an A.B. from Bowdoin.
-Students interested in the Columbia program should meet with Professor Richard E. Morgan during their first year at Bowdoin.
+Students interested in the Columbia program should meet with Professor Richard E. Morgan during their first year at Bowdoin to plan a course of study that will satisfy major and distribution requirements.

 Students interested in teaching in schools or enrolling in graduate programs in education should discuss their plans with personnel in the Department of Education.
 Because courses in education, along with a concentration in a core secondary school subject area (English, foreign language, life science, mathematics, physical science, or social studies) is necessary for certification, it is wise to begin planning early so that schedules can be accommodated.
-(More information on the Bowdoin Teacher Scholars program can be found in the Education section.)
+(For information on the Bowdoin Teacher Scholars program, see Education.)
 An extensive resource library in Bowdoin Career Planning contains information about graduate programs, summer and academic year internships, volunteer opportunities with youth, and public and private school openings.
 Career advising and credential file services are also available.